Persistent entanglement in a class of eigenstates of quantum Heisenberg spin glasses: Random promoted states

-The probability that the concurrence is nonzero for promoted \twop states is now estimated.
-This is the same as $P(z^2>y)$, which using Eq.~(\ref{promoZY}) results in the following where $x_i = \sqrt{L}a_i$ are independently distributed according to ${\cal N}(0,1)$. \beq
+The probability of finding any two spins entangled when the system is in a promoted \twop\ state, i.e., $P(C>0)$ is now estimated.
+This is approximately same as $P(z^2>y)$, since $v \approx 1$ (Eq.~\ref{promoZY}).
+Introducing the variables $x_i = \sqrt{L}a_i$, and treating the two $x_i$ to be independent~\footnote{Strictly speaking, $x_1$ and $x_2$ cannot be independent since $\sum_k a_k = 1$, but the dependence between $a_1$ and $a_2$ is weak, allowing us to consider $x_1$ and $x_2$ to be independent with a small error} and identically distributed random variables drawn from the standard normal distribution ${\cal N}(0,1)$, we have \beq

-\eeq Note that as $v<1$ in reality, the above can be expected to underestimate the actual probability.
-It is also worth recounting that random \onep states have a probability 1 that the concurrence is nonzero.
+\eeq where $\mbox{erfc}(z) \equiv 1-\mbox{erf}(z)$ is the complementary error function.
+Thus, $P(C>0)$ is a constant for random promoted \twop\ states and does not decrease with $L$ as it does for generic \twop\ states.
+Note that as $v<1$ in reality, the above can be expected to underestimate the actual probability.
+It is also worth recounting that random \onep\ states have a probability 1 that the concurrence is nonzero.

-Fig.~\ref{fig:probability} shows how $P(C>0)$ varies with $L$ for different systems.
-We fit a model of the form $p+q/L^r$ to the data points from Monte Carlo simulations for random promoted states (without enforcing $\sum_i a_i =0$), and the values for the parameters obtained are tabulated in Table~\ref{table:table1}.

-The probability of non-zero concurrence approaches from above the theoretical asymptotic value of $0.566$ slower than $1/L$.
-In sharp contrast, the probability of non-zero concurrence \emph{increases} with $L$ for the \sg systems, with the \nn model increasing faster than the infinite-range model.
-The $P(C>0)$ curve is described an exponential curve of the form $p - q \exp{\left(-L/r\right)}$.
-The functional forms are purely data driven and are not motivated by any physical argument.